ivan-pi/coarray-halo-exchange/README.md

 MPI and coarray implementations can be found at https://github.com/nncarlson/index-map.

-Your comments are very much welcome; creating an issue in the issue tracker is the best way to provide feedback.
+Your comments are very much welcome; use the discussions tab to provide feedback.

 ## Reference MPI Implementation